SpongePowered/SpongeDocs/source/plugin/event/filters.rst

 event filters if any of these validations fail then your listener will not be called.

 **@Supports**
-This parameter filter may be applied to any type which is a ``DataHolder``.
-It takes a class extending ``DataManipulator`` as its parameter and validates that the annotated DataHolder supports the given DataManipulator type.
+This parameter filter may be applied to any parameter type which is a ``DataHolder``.
+It takes a class extending ``DataManipulator`` as its parameter and validates that the annotated DataHolder supports the given DataManipulator ype.
 This validation is equivalent to ``DataHolder#supports(Class<? extends DataManipulator>)``.

 **In this example the listener will be called only if there is an entity in the event's cause, and if that entity supports the data manipulator ``FlyingData``.**